I-Georg/recipemaster/README.md

 * Wendong Guo (https://github.com/Clark1Guo)     - StudentID: 51881838
 ## Parts that are not working correctly
 * jQCloud was not implemented due to the time constraint
+* Maps and search required a page refresh to work correctly